IndomieGorengSatu/Mie/README.md

-##  I never wanted to believe that my Dad was stealing from his job as a road worker.
-But when I got home, all the signs were there.
-##
+## I wear a stethoscope so that in a medical emergency I can teach people a valuable lesson about assumptions.